MahletHailu/Lotto649Records/README.md

 # Note:

 I ignored any data from the csv file where draw number > 3,620 as the instruction explicitely mentioned to include draws with draw number 1 - 3620 only.
+The instruction also didn't mention including bonus numbers so I assumed they are being considered.

 # Client